×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Kuala Lumpur is a vibrant and exciting city with plenty of housing options.
 One of the best ways to find a place to live in Kuala Lumpur is to use online resources such as property websites, classifieds, and real estate agents.
 These resources can help you find a variety of housing options, from apartments and condos to houses and villas.
 Additionally, you can also look for housing options in the local newspapers and magazines.
 Additionally, you can also ask friends and family who live in Kuala Lumpur for recommendations.
-Finally, you can also visit the city and explore the different neighborhoods to find a place that suits your needs," remarked one expat living in Kuala Lumpur, Malaysia.
+Finally, you can also visit the city and explore the different neighborhoods to find a place that suits your needs," said one expat in Kuala Lumpur.

 What is a typical expat home or apartment like in Kuala Lumpur?